Social Stories

 Social Story Criteria

 Over the course of 20 years Carol Gray has modified the guidelines used for writing Social Stories™.
 The term Social Stories 10:2 or 10.2 Criterion refers to the updated or developed criteria released in 2014.
-These developments are based on both her extensive personal experiences and feedback from parents, teachers and children/young people with autism.
+These developments are based on both her extensive personal experiences and feedback from parents, teachers and children/ autistic young people.
 Independent research studies published in scientific journals identify the use of Social Stories as evidence-based practice in education and therapy.

 Follow the link below to Carol Gray’s Social Story™ website which clearly explains the ten criteria for writing a Social Story™:http://carolgraysocialstories.com/wp-content/uploads/2015/09/Social-Stories-10.0-10.2-Comparison-Chart.pdf